 ABSTRACT

-Sitophilus oryzae (rice weevil) is a severe insect pest causes substantial post- harvest loss both qualitatively and quantitatively in stored grains.
-Use of plant- based insecticides offer a safer alternative for managing stored insect pests than chemical insecticides which pose a serious health risk to both human and environment.
-The aim of this study is to investigate the efficacy of Citrus reticulata peel powder extract on mortality and weight loss in maize grains infested with the Sitophilus oryzae.
-Adult rice weevil were exposed to 1%, 1.5%, 2% and 2.5% (w/w) powder extract treated 30 gm maize grains were set- up and an untreated maize grains were also set-up as control for 21 days.
+Sitophilus oryzae (rice weevil) is a severe insect pest that causes substantial post- harvest loss both qualitatively and quantitatively in stored grains.
+The use of plant- based insecticides offer a safer alternative for managing stored insect pests than chemical insecticides which pose a serious health risk to both humans and the environment.
+The aim of this study was to investigate the efficacy of Citrus reticulata peel powder extract on mortality and weight loss in maize grains infested with the Sitophilus oryzae.
+Adult rice weevils were exposed to 1%, 1.5%, 2% and 2.5% (w/w) powder extract treated 30 gm maize grains,and untreated maize grains were also used as the control for a period of 21 days.

-Mortality was counted at 1, 3, 7, 14 and 21 day after treatment and weight loss was observed after 21 days post- treatment.
-Three replication of experiment was performed.
-The result of the study indicated the mortality increased with the exposure time and the highest mortality of 35.52% at 2.5% and lowest weight loss of 10.87% at 2.5% compared to the untreated control of 24.12% weight loss were recorded and differences was found to be significant (p<0.05).
-These results showed the Citrus reticulata peel powder extract could be used as botanical insecticide for the protection of stored maize from infestations of Sitophilus oryzae.
+Mortality was recorded at 1, 3, 7, 14 and 21 days after treatment and weight loss was measured after 21 days post- treatment.
+Three replications of the experiment were performed.
+The results of the study indicated that the mortality increased with exposure time, and the highest mortality of 35.52% at 2.5% and lowest weight loss of 10.87% at 2.5%, compared to the untreated control of 24.12% weight loss were recorded, and the differences were found to be significant (p<0.05).
+These results showed that Citrus reticulata peel powder extract could be used as botanical insecticide for the protection of stored maize from infestation by Sitophilus oryzae.

 KEYWORDS